 He never sleeps on me; he sleeps next to me.
 Sometimes he gives me five minutes, coming on me and getting petted.
 But that is all.
 He is a very cautious cat and scares easily.
-I guess that he comes on me sometimes and sleeps next to me, it is already a lot for him, and it is a sure demonstration of love.
-I know he is like that, and I know that it is the same as sleeping om me for another cat.
+I guess he comes on me sometimes and sleeps next to me, it is already a lot for him, and it is a sure demonstration of love.
+I know he is like that, and it is the same as sleeping on me for another cat.

-In fact, I have another cat, she is still a kitten, and she comes to sleep on me 3 or 4 times a day, she purrs like crazy, and she is very affectionate; she is not scaring as easily as the other cat.
-I love them both just different personalities.
+In fact, I have another cat, she is still a kitten, and she comes to sleep on me 3 or 4 times a day, purrs like crazy, and is very affectionate; she is not scaring as quickly as the other cat.
+So I love them both, just different personalities.

 THEY LOVE YOU

-Sometimes cats come to sleep on you just because they want to share some love, they come on you purring, they love you, and they want some cuddles; they want to enjoy that time and will start sleeping on you as well.
-If your cat loves you, he will come and sleep on you.
+Sometimes cats come to sleep on you just because they want to share some love, they go on you purring, they love you, and they want some cuddles; they want to enjoy that time and will start sleeping on you as well.
+So if your cat loves you, he will come and sleep on you.

 How do cats choose who to sleep with?
 If you have more tips and ideas not listed here, please write them in the comments below.

-Here some related questions to “How do cats choose who to sleep with?” and related answers:
+Here are some related questions to “How do cats choose who to sleep with?” and associated answers: